cdelker/schemdraw/docs/usage/start.rst

         drawing += elm.Capacitor()
         drawing.add(elm.Diode())   # Same as `drawing +=`

-Element placement and other properties and are set using a chained method interface, for example:
+Element placement and other properties are set using a chained method interface, for example:

 .. jupyter-execute::